-Instructional Note: The following standards should be emphasized throughout all units of instruction.
+Instructional Note: Standards N.Q.1-N.Q.3 should be emphasized throughout all units of instruction.
 These standards should not be taught in isolation.

-N.Q.A Reason quantitatively and use units to solve problems.
+Reason quantitatively and use units to solve problems.

-N.Q.A.1 Use units as a way to understand problems and to guide the solution of multi-step problems; choose and interpret units consistently in formulas; choose and interpret the scale and the origin in graphs and data displays.
+N.Q.A.1 Use units as a way to understand problems and to guide the solution of multistep problems; choose and interpret units consistently in formulas; choose and interpret the scale and the origin in graphs and data displays.